Professional practice

 • Advised a bank on investment claims against a State in South East Asia.

-• Advised the UK on arbitration-related issues arising from UK Government Covid-measures in relation to the operation of Eurotunnel and Eurostar services.
+• Advised UK on arbitration-related issues arising from UK Government Covid-measures in relation to the operation of Eurotunnel and Eurostar services.

 Dan was appointed by the UK and EU to the panel of arbitrators appointed to hear Brexit-related disputes.
 He has authored several publications including “The resolution of investment disputes by arbitration”, 33 (1) Butterworths Journal of International Banking and Financial Law (“BJIBFL”) (2018) 12; “Investment treaty arbitration and WTO Dispute Settlement”, 49 Texas International Law Journal (2014) 445; “Provisional Measures and Investment Treaty Arbitration”, 29(3) Arbitration International (2013); & “When international financial institutions arbitrate: what law governs investment treaty arbitration?”, 27 BJIBFL (2012) 612.